FAQs for Undergraduates

 • I am feeling overwhelmed/having difficulty and therefore don’t think I should take the regular BE freshman courses.

 First, you MUST discuss this with your advisor and receive his/her approval.
 If you cannot or do not want to take the regular BE freshman courses, then you MUST make up the missing coursework over the summer – at Penn or at another college or university.
 (For information about taking summer courses at other schools, see above question “Can I take courses at another school over the summer?”)
-When you start your sophomore year, you must have completed (or have the equivalent of) Math 104/114, Physics 140/141, and Chemistry 101/102 and 053/054.
+When you start your sophomore year, you must have completed (or have the equivalent of) Math 1400/1410, Physics 0140/0141, and Chemistry 1012/1022 + labs.
 If you are missing these courses, you will lack the prerequisites for your sophomore courses.

 How do I withdraw from a course?
 Or, what do I do if I'm not doing well in a course?

-If it is before the end of the fifth week of classes, drop the course on Penn InTouch.
-If it’s after the fifth week of classes but before the end of the tenth week, you can withdraw from the course by filling out a course withdrawal form.
-If you’re not sure what to do, please see either your faculty advisor or an advisor in RAS (Towne 109).
+If it is before the end of the fifth week of classes, drop the course on Path@Penn.
+If it’s after the fifth week of classes but before the end of the tenth week, you can withdraw from the course on Path.
+If you’re not sure what to do, please see either your faculty advisor or an advisor in OAS (Towne 109).

 What do I do if I want to transfer to the College?